brazil-data-cube/sample.py/docs/sphinx/repository.rst

     This file is part of Python Client Library for SampleDB.
     Copyright (C) 2020 INPE.

-    Python Client Library for WTSS is free software; you can redistribute it and/or modify it under the terms of the MIT License; see LICENSE file for more details.
+    Python Client Library for Sample Database Model is free software; you can redistribute it and/or modify it under the terms of the MIT License; see LICENSE file for more details.